 2.1 The regatta is open to all members of the Asheville Sailing Club and their guests.
 Non-members may race but will not be scored.

 There are no required fees to participate.
 A regular annual membership fee for the Asheville Sailing Club is required to be scored.
+Guests skippers will be scored and can race for no more than three regattas a year before membership is required.

 It is expected that all boats conform to their respective class rules for measurement.
 No measurements will be made at the regatta.
 Class restrictions (e.g. number of crew, sails) may be relaxed at the discretion of the Race Committee and ASC officers as long as no unfair advantage is gained.